List of Devious Maids characters: Michael Stappord

 Michael Stappord (Brett Cullen) is a Beverly Hills lawyer, once married to interior designer, Olivia Rice.
 After twenty years of being unhappily married, Michael had an affair with a prostitute named Taylor.
 They soon fell in love, and so Michael left Olivia to marry her.
 The Stappords wound up hiring a maid, Marisol; however, she is secretly the mother of the man arrested for Flora Hernandez's murder, and Michael represents the real culprit in the court of law.
-While also dealing with Olivia lingering in their lives, trying to win Michael back (even attempting suicide at one point to do so), Taylor soon learns she pregnant with Michael's baby though.
+While also dealing with Olivia lingering in their lives, trying to win Michael back (even attempting suicide at one point to do so), Taylor soon learns she pregnant with Michael's baby.
 She soon miscarries because of Flora's killer though, Philippe, and Michael tells Marisol everything she wishes to know afterwards.

 The Stappords move away early on in the second season, with Michael getting a job in Washington D.C., and telling Taylor that once they're settled in they can look into adopting a child.

 By the time of the third season, however, the Stappords return with a new daughter named Katy.
 Due to the stress of parenting, the Stappords' marriage is now hanging on by a strand, and Michael starts to suspect Taylor is having an affair.
 This proves to be true, but when Michael's friend sent to spy on Taylor ends up mysteriously murdered, questions begin to arise.
 The Stappords have two maids during the course of the season, one being Blanca Alvarez, and the other being Rosie Westmore.
 Both start to look into what the Stappords are hiding, though it turns out Michael is just as clueless as everyone else.
 Ultimately though, it becomes known that Taylor's lover - Sebastien Dussault - killed both Louie Becker and Blanca Alvarez.
 When Michael finds out it was Sebastien having an affair with his wife, he swears to kill Sebastien; however, Sebastien proceeds to shoot Michael dead.
 Taylor and Katy, meanwhile, run away and assume new aliases.